Before you can create categories, you must create Category Groups to contain them. Each Category Group lets you define the following:

 Category Field Layout

 Each Category Groups can have its own Field Layout, which allows you to customize the data that is associated with each category in the group.
-By default, every category will have a Title filed (the category name).
+By default, every category will have a Title field (the category name).

 You can also add additional fields using all of the available field types in Craft.
 If a field doesn't yet exist, you must first create it via Settings → Fields.
 The new field will then be available to assign to the Field Layout of your Category Group.